 But back to the tools.
 When a provider doesn't have immediate funds on hand for next-gen tools, improving cash collections can help.

 In order to achieve immediate cash acceleration, begin with evaluating your self-pay strategy.
-Understand propensity to pay, practicing price transparency and collecting at the point of service are all sound practices.
-And, along this vein, taking opportunity to educate patients regarding their financial responsibility is a key principle that will assist in this admission and future admissions.
+Understand propensity to pay, practicing price transparency, and collecting at the point of service are all sound practices.
+And, along this vein, taking the opportunity to educate patients regarding their financial responsibility is a key principle that will assist in this admission and future admissions.

 When the patient understands the bill, they are more likely to pay.